4 Common Jewelry Repairs… and How to Avoid Them

 We all have lost an earring at one point or another and sometimes times they cannot be re-created.
 Here are considerations to keep your most treasured pair… a pair!

 • Over time, post earrings with butterfly backs can lose their friction.
-A local jeweler can tighten the fit or for significant earrings, screw backs are the best way to secure earrings - especially those that are an investment to you!
+A local jeweler can tighten the fit.
+For significant earrings, screwbacks are the most secure option, especially those that are an investment to you!
 In most cases, a jeweler can easily convert these posts.

 • Colder temperatures equal numb ears - and we layer up with sweaters, scarves, and face masks.
 Chandelier, long drop, or other complex earrings can easily catch on these.
-Studs that sit closely to ears are great alternatives in these temperatures.
+Studs that sit close to the ears are great alternatives during cold seasons.

 While jewelry should be cleaned regularly, different gemstones require different care.